morgan-j-black/Obsidian-with-Zotero-Academia/README.md

 # Credit where due:
 Full credit to [rlaker](https://github.com/rlaker) / **[Obsidian-for-Academia](https://github.com/rlaker/Obsidian-for-Academia)** for providing the bulk of the foundation of the demo vault for academics.
 This vault and tutorial is really well done and I (https://github.com/morgan-j-black) have only adapted, and added to it, based on my experience.
-Is worth perusing their Github repository for another perspective.
+It is worth perusing their Github repository for another perspective.

 # Obsidian-for-Academia